dan-schel/vscode-open-on-github/README.md

-# open-in-github README
+# open-on-github README

-This is the README for your extension "open-in-github".
+This is the README for your extension "open-on-github".
 After writing up a brief description, we recommend including the following sections.

 ## Features